HazyResearch/data-centric-ai/README.md

 <h2 id="data-representation-successes">Success Stories</h2>

 ### Feature Stores
 Feature Store (FS) systems were developed to help engineers build, share, and manage data features for model training and deployment.
-- Uber Michelangelo
-- Feast + Tecton
+- Uber's [Michelangelo](https://eng.uber.com/michelangelo-machine-learning-platform/) was the first of its kind Feature Store deployed at Uber.
+- [Feast](https://www.tecton.ai/feast/) by Tecton is one of the only open source Feature Store.
+- There's an entire [website](https://www.featurestore.org/) devoted to Feature Stores.

+### Industry and the Embedding Ecosystem
+Embeddings are core inputs to numerous downstream user-facing systems in industry.
+We term the embeddings and models that use them a "embedding ecosystem".
+A few examples of these ecosystems at work are:
+- [Pinterest's](https://medium.com/pinterest-engineering/pinnersage-multi-modal-user-embedding-framework-for-recommendations-at-pinterest-bfd116b49475) multi-model user embeddings for recommendation.
+  - [Spotify](https://research.atspotify.com/contextual-and-sequential-user-embeddings-for-music-recommendation/) uses embeddings for user music recommendations.
+   - [Netflix](https://netflixtechblog.com/supporting-content-decision-makers-with-machine-learning-995b7b76006f) also uses embeddings for movie recommendations.

 # Data Augmentation
 Data augmentation is a standard approach for improving model performance, where additional